First witnesses called in trial of man accused of fatally shooting Milwaukee police officer

 Milwaukee Police Department Officer Kendal Corder Milwaukee Police Department

-In opening statements, we heard the state say there were 16 shots fired that night, three of them hit Corder, killing him.
+In opening statements, we heard the state say there were 16 shots fired that night; three of them hit Corder, killing him.
 Another three hit McCray, who survived.

 "The defendant fired his shots outside an apartment because he wanted to fight a guy who happened to be there for a girl fight.
 And he brings a rifle to where he’s sitting there in the bushes and shooting two officers," said Grant Huebner, prosecutor.

-"We’re not going to be fighting about--well, a bullet is what killed him.
+"We’re not going to be fighting about -- well, a bullet is what killed him.
 It’s clear that’s what took his life.
 We’re not here to throw things at a wall and make you believe things that aren’t there.
 But we are asking you to look and see what is missing," said Abigail Ruckdashel, defense attorney.

-The state's witnesses have included Milwaukee police officer and detectives, and we've heard 911 calls describing the shooter as a Black male with a long gun.
+The state's witnesses have included Milwaukee police officers and detectives, and we've heard 911 calls describing the shooter as a Black male with a long gun.
 The state has a list of over 170 witnesses they could call on.

 Stick with CBS 58 on-air and online as we continue to follow Jones' trial.